FLSA STATUS: Non Exempt

 • Assists the public or land developers in applying for impact fees.
 Acts as the contact person for the general public regarding impact fee calculations and collection.

-• Provides information and assists the public with questions specifically concerning zoning requirements.
+• Provides information and assists the public with questions specifically concerning Building & Zoning requirements.

 • Monitors the status of all assigned permit reviews and fees.